Skip to content

 Ideas that work.

-Ten ventures in consulting, education, technology, publishing, photography, and civic life, connected by a single question: how do knowledge and story change what development practice actually does?
+Twelve ventures in consulting, education, technology, publishing, photography, and civic life, connected by a single question: how do knowledge and story change what development practice actually does?

 Explore the ventures New Delhi · Working across South Asia